Statistics from Altmetric.com

 Baseline depression severity: Hamilton Depression Rating Scale (HAM-D) score of less than 18 vs 18 or higher, onset of MDD before or after index ACS event, previous episodes of MDD; 8 months of sertraline treatment, mood improvement during 6-month placebo or setraline treatment (Clinical Global Impression-Improvement subscale, CGI-I) and left ventricular ejection fraction (LVEF <0.30 vs ≥0.30).
 Remission was defined as a CGI-I score of 1 (very much improved), which is similar to a Ham-D score of 7 or less.
 Cox proportional hazards regression models were used to analyse effects of risk factors at time of death and were controlled for age and sex.

 Vital status.
-Mortalities were collected 5 years after the final participant completed …
+Mortalities were collected 5 years after the final participant completed the trial.
+Evidence of the last date on which …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.